syncfusion-content/xamarin-docs/Xamarin/SfListView/Selection.md

 {% endhighlight %}
 {% endtabs %}

-All items of the SfListView can be selected using [SelectAll](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectAll.html) method.
+All items of the SfListView can be selected using the [SelectAll](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectAll.html) method.

 {% tabs %}
 {% highlight c# %}